aklivity/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 Click `Create Stack`.

 ::: tip
-This initiates creation of a VPC Endpoint Service using the Aklivity Private MSK Proxy stack via CloudFormation.
+This initiates creation of a VPC Endpoint Service using the Zilla Plus (Private MSK Proxy) stack via CloudFormation.
 :::

 ::: info